mkaz.blog

 The program vimtutor is a great way to learn the basics of vim.
 It is an interactive tutorial in vim walking through vim.
 Depending on your OS and how vim is installed, you may need to install the full vim package.

-Ubuntu for example, only ships with a minimal vim package that does not include the tutorial.
-You need to install a full version, I use neovim as my primary, so install with apt install neovim first.
+Ubuntu for example, only ships with a minimal vim package that does not include the tutor program.
+You need to install a full version, something like apt install vim-nox

 Exiting Vim

-There are a meme of jokes about exiting Vim, the truth is once you grok using vim, you don't want to exit. 🙂
+There are plenty of memes and jokes about exiting Vim, the truth is once you grok using vim, you don't want to exit. 🙂

 CommandAction